40 Trauma Healing Journal Prompts to Process Your Past

 RELATED: 80 Insightful Inner Child Journal Prompts to Self-Heal

-Journal Prompts for Identifying Trauma Triggers
+Journal Prompts to Identify Your Triggers

 - What are some of your common triggers?